zappascout/devil_notes-sources/docs/notes_9_devil.md

 to a company called Process Street.

 ==the New York office of Jay Hanlon==:
-Like so much else in the city, Gotham tech has been drifting over the East River into Brooklyn, but I find Stack Overflow hanging on in Manhattan, working hard to bring techie quirk to one of the world's least quirky generic environments—the 28^th^ floor of a midtown office block.
-"It gets a little toasty in here," Hanlon grinned as he adjusted a fan by his desk, noting that when the office fittings rulebook was being dispatched in a fit of disruption upon the company's arrival, someone wondered why those square-assed analog jockeys of the past had never noticed you could fit more rooms into a space if you made them hexagonal, only to learn the poor dead saps probably had but didn't do it because it turns out to be a terrible, terrible idea.
-Now we know.
+Like so much else in the city, Gotham tech has been drifting over the East River into Brooklyn but I found Stack Overflow hanging on in Manhattan, working hard to bring techie quirk to one of the world's least quirky generic environments—the 28th floor of a midtown office block.
+"It gets a little toasty in here," Hanlon grinned as he adjusted a fan by his desk, noting that when the office fittings rulebook was being dispatched in a fit of "disruption" upon the company's arrival, someone wondered why those square-assed analog monkeys of the past had never noticed you could fit more rooms into a space if you made them hexagonal, only to learn that the poor dead saps probably had known, but didn't do it because it turns out to be a terrible, terrible idea.
+Now we know, too.

 ###181
 ==The Yahoo Answers problem==: